RiskySaptra/sm-manager/README.md

 $ pnpm run test:cov
 ```

-## Deployment with Docker Compose
+## Running with Docker

-To deploy this application using Docker Compose, you can build and run the services defined in the `docker-compose.yml` file.
+This application is configured to run with Docker Compose, connecting to an external PostgreSQL database.

 ### Prerequisites

 - [Docker](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/install/) installed on your machine.
+- A running PostgreSQL database.

 ### Setup

-1.  **Create a `.env` file**

-    Copy the contents of `.env.example` to a new file named `.env`.
+1.  **Configure Environment Variables**

+    Create a `.env` file by copying the example file:

     ```bash
     cp .env.example .env
     ```

-    Update the environment variables in the `.env` file as needed.
+    Update the `.env` file with your database connection details and set the `PORT` to your desired application port (e.g., `8090`).

-2.  **Build and run the services**
+2.  **Build and Run the Application**

+    Use the following command to build and run the application in detached mode:

     ```bash
-    docker-compose up --build
-    ```

-    To run in detached mode, use:

-    ```bash
     docker-compose up --build -d
     ```

-The application will be accessible at `http://localhost:3000` (or the port you specified in your `.env` file).
+    The application will be accessible at `http://localhost:<your_port>`, where `<your_port>` is the port you specified in your `.env` file.

-### Local Development with an Existing Database

-If you are running a PostgreSQL database locally or have an external database you'd like to connect to, you can use the `docker-compose.local.yml` file.

-1.  **Update your `.env` file**

-    Ensure your `.env` file has the correct connection details for your existing database.
-For a local database, `DB_HOST` would typically be `localhost`.

-2.  **Build and run the service**

-    ```bash
-    docker-compose -f docker-compose.local.yml up --build
-    ```

-    To run in detached mode, use:

-    ```bash
-    docker-compose -f docker-compose.local.yml up --build -d
-    ```

 ## Support